| |

 Saskatoon Berry Sauce

 This saskatoon berry sauce recipe is small enough to make for a quick family treat, cook up the berry sauce in 20 minutes and drizzle over ice cream.
 Add a vanilla cookie and it becomes a quick and easy berry dessert fancy enough for company.
-Saskatoon sauce is one of the easiest berry sauce recipes to make and can, and a fantastic way to preserve saskatoons to enjoy year around.
+Saskatoon sauce is one of the easiest berry sauce recipes to make and can, and it is a fantastic way to preserve saskatoons to enjoy year-round.

 A bowl of ice cream being served with homemade berry sauce.
 There is a serving boat of the berry sauce in the background.

 What are Saskatoon berries exactly?
-They are a delicious purple berry that You can use blueberries instead of saskatoon berries for this recipe.
-I just happen to have loads of free wild saskatoons in our yard so that is what I am using.
+They are a delicious purple berry you can use blueberries instead of saskatoon berries for this recipe.
+I am very lucky to to have loads of free wild saskatoons in our yard so that is what I am using.
 You need to make sure your saskatoon berries are clean.
-Here is how to clean and freeze saskatoon berries, the post is packed with all kinds of information on saskatoons, what else are they called, and just how healthy and good for you they are.
+Here is how to clean and freeze saskatoon berries, the post is packed with all kinds of information on saskatoons, what else they’re called, and just how healthy and good for you they are.
+They are one of my top contenders for berries, if you haven’t tried them before you are in for a treat.

 Making Saskatoon Berry Sauce